GALLERY: Stevenage Race For Life 2013

 NEARLY 3,000 women braved the heat yesterday (Sunday) to race for a cure for cancer.

 Stevenage Race For Life took place at Fairlands Valley Park.

 In total, 2,958 women and girls took on the 5k or 10k route to raise money for Cancer Research UK.

 The charity is confident of breaking its £170,000 fundraising target.

 Spokesman Rachel Parratt said: “It was absolutely fantastic, the ladies of Stevenage were brilliant.

 You may also want to watch:

-* To view our gallery, click on the link in the top right-hand corner.
+• To view a gallery of pictures, click on the link in the top right-hand corner of the page.